Thomas Erskine, 1st Baron Erskine: Navy, army and legal studies

 While he was stationed in Jersey and Minorca, Erskine had on occasion preached sermons to his men, prompting one biographer to say that "a taste for oratory that ultimately would lead on to his true career originated in those soldier sermons".
 He also demonstrated his future skills as an advocate in a pamphlet entitled "Observations on the Prevailing Abuses in the British Army Arising from the Corruption of Civil Government with a Proposal toward Obtaining an Addition to Their Pay".
-Whilst on leave in London in 1772, the charming and well-connected young officer was able to mix in literary circles and met Dr Johnson.
+Whilst on leave in London, the charming and well-connected young officer was able to mix in literary circles and met Dr Johnson.
 James Boswell, in his Life of Johnson, recalled meeting "a young officer in the regimentals of the Scots royal, who talked with a vivacity, fluency and precision so uncommon, that he attracted particular attention.
 He proved to be the Honorable Thomas Erskine, youngest brother to the Earl of Buchan, who has since risen into such brilliant reputation at the Bar in Westminster-hall".
 Although Erskine was appointed a lieutenant in April 1773, he decided to leave the army and, with the encouragement of his family and Lord Mansfield, study for the Bar.

 Erskine was admitted as a student of Lincoln's Inn on 26 April 1775.
 He discovered that the period of study required before being called to the Bar could be reduced from five years to three for holders of a degree from Oxford or Cambridge universities.
-He therefore on 13 January 1776 entered himself as a gentleman commoner on the books of Trinity College, Cambridge where, as the son of an earl, he was entitled to gain a degree without sitting any examinations.
+He therefore, on 13 January 1776, entered himself as a gentleman commoner on the books of Trinity College, Cambridge where, as the son of an earl, he was entitled to gain a degree without sitting any examinations.
 He did however win the English declamation prize for an oration on the "glorious revolution" of 1688.
 At the same time, he was a pupil in the chambers of first Francis Buller and then George Wood.
-These were years of poverty for Erskine and his growing family: he installed Frances and the children in cheap lodgings in Kentish Town and survived on a gift of £300 from a relative, and the sale of his army commission.
+These were years of poverty for Erskine and his growing family: he installed his wife Frances and the children in cheap lodgings in Kentish Town and survived on a gift of £300 from a relative, and the sale of his army commission.
 Jeremy Bentham, who knew Erskine at this time, described him as "so shabbily dressed as to be quite remarkable".